Alcohol and cancer risk

 Drinking alcohol can also lead to liver cirrhosis (scarring), which is a known cause of liver cancer.

 Are there any health benefits to drinking alcohol?

-Alcohol doesn’t have any benefits in terms of cancer prevention – in fact, drinking any amount increases your risk – so to protect yourself against cancer as much as possible, we suggest not drinking alcohol at all.
+Alcohol doesn’t have any benefits in terms of cancer prevention – in fact, drinking any amount increases your risk.
+So, to protect yourself against cancer as much as possible, we suggest not drinking alcohol at all.

 Alcohol can be surprisingly high in calories.
 They are often called ‘empty calories’ because alcoholic drinks don’t contain vital nutrients such as protein, vitamins or fibre.
 The lack of fibre means it is easy to drink large volumes without feeling full.
 Try our handy alcohol calorie calculator to see how alcohol adds to your calorie intake.

 How much alcohol do adults in the UK drink?

-Figures from 2008–12
+Figures from 2017

 - Just one alcoholic drink a day increases breast cancer risk